Names of Persons.

 (1) The State Registrar of Vital Statistics on a form provided by the Registrar.
 If the applicant was born in North Carolina, the State Registrar shall note the change of name of the individual or individuals specified in the order on the birth certificate of that individual or those individuals and shall notify the register of deeds in the county of birth.
 If the applicant was born in another state of the United States, the State Registrar shall forward the notice of change of name to the registration office of the state of birth.
 If the name change is not a matter of public record pursuant to G.S.
 101-2(c), the clerk shall notify the State Registrar; however, the State Registrar shall not notify the register of deeds in the applicant's county of birth or the registration office of the state of birth.

-(2) The Division of Criminal Information at the State Bureau of Investigation, which shall update its records to show the name change.
+(2) The Department of Public Safety, which shall update its records to show the name change.

 (f) If the clerk finds that good and sufficient reasons exist to deny the applicant's request for a name change, it is the clerk's duty not to issue an order changing the name of the applicant from that person's true name to the name sought to be adopted.
 The order denying the name change shall state the reasons for the denial.
 If the applicant desires to appeal the clerk's decision, the applicant must petition the resident superior court judge within 30 days of the date of the order denying the name change to request a reconsideration of the application.
 The reconsideration decision of the resident superior court judge is final and not subject to appeal.
 An unsuccessful applicant on reconsideration is subject to a waiting period of 12 months from the date of the adverse decision of the resident superior court judge before the applicant may submit another name change application.
 A successful applicant on reconsideration shall be granted the name change by the clerk in like manner as prescribed by subsection (d) of this section.